nus-cs2103-AY2223S1/tp/docs/team/asaierika.md

 one of the three different lists, the `student list`, `tutor list` or `class list`.
   * Modified the `delete command`[#62](https://github.com/AY2223S1-CS2103T-F12-4/tp/pull/62).
     * The previous `delete command` in AB3 is only for one type of entity.
-The modified `delete command` deletes one of the three entities depending on the current list, which can be one of the three lists: `student list`, `tutor list` and `class list`.
+The modified `delete command` deletes one of the three entities depending on the current list, which is one of the three lists: `student list`, `tutor list` and `class list`.
   * Modified the `CommandResult` class.
 Introduced enum class `CommandType` to account for the type of the command that is executed [#103](https://github.com/AY2223S1-CS2103T-F12-4/tp/pull/103).
     * The previous `CommandResult` allows the `Ui` to handle the `help command` and the `exit command`.
 The modified `CommandResult` class allows the `Ui` to handle more `Ui` changes for more command types.
   * Helped in making the `Person` class abstract [#107](https://github.com/AY2223S1-CS2103T-F12-4/tp/pull/107).
     * The `Person` class in AB3 is concrete.
-In the earlier stage of our project, we accommodated our codes to `Person` class as we did not wish to break the pre-existing functionalities of AB3, which leads to dependencies in the `Logic`, `Storage` and `Ui`.
+In the earlier stage of our project, we accommodated our codes to `Person` class as we did not wish to break the pre-existing functionalities of AB3, which leads to dependencies of the `Person` class in the `Logic`, `Storage` and `Ui`.
 In latter stage we decided to make `Person` class abstract, before which the dependencies need to be cleaned.

 * **Documentation**:
   * User Guide: